 The Counseling Center at Toms River offers individual and group mental health therapy, including a state-of-the-art and award-winning schedule of substance abuse treatment programs.
 Evidence-based treatment methods are combined with proven 12 step principles, for an intense, focused, Intensive Outpatient Treatment (IOP) option, integrated into professionally-prepared treatment plans based on clinically measured individual client needs.

 Candace M Tocci, LCSW, LCADC, Clinical Director

 Clinical Director Candace Tocci is a New Jersey native.
-She grew up in Ocean County, studying locally at Ocean County College in Toms River, before earning a Bachelor of Science degree from Georgian Court University in Lakewood and a Masters degree in Social Work from Monmouth University.
+She grew up in Ocean County, studying locally at Ocean County College in Toms River, before earning a Bachelor of Social Work degree from Georgian Court University in Lakewood and a Masters degree in Social Work from Monmouth University.
 Her energetic, good-humored, and open-minded demeanor brings a sense of trust and relief to her clients.